Feasts of the Lord: Biblical Holidays & the Hebrew Calendar

 Feasts of the Lord in Fall

-The Feast of Trumpets is commonly referred to as the Jewish New Year.
-Better known as Rosh HaShanah, meaning Head of the Year, it points to the beginning of the civil calendar in Israel.
+The Feast of Trumpets, better known as Rosh HaShanah, meaning Head of the Year, points to the beginning of the civil calendar in Israel.
 However biblically, it was a solemn day with trumpet blasts reminding people to reflect on their lives and repent.

 Nevertheless, the Jewish tradition on Rosh HaShanah is to dip apples in honey, wishing everyone a good and sweet new year.
 Feast of Trumpets begins the High Holidays, also called the Days of Awe, that lead up to the Day of Atonement.

 Day of Atonement in Hebrew is called Yom Kippur.
 It is the holiest day of the year for the Jewish people.
 Many spend the day on intensive prayer, asking God for forgiveness.
 It is a day of fasting and in Israel everything comes to a full stop, including airports and traffic.

 This day reminds us what a gift we have in Jesus, who became the ultimate atonement for our sins.

 The joyous Feast of Tabernacles is the third (out of three) pilgrimage holiday.
 It is both commemorative and prophetic in its meaning.
 Called Sukkot in Hebrew (booths), it points to the commandment of God to stay in temporary dwellings for a week, to remember the Hebrews’ journey through the desert.
 Moreover, it reminds us that our life on earth is also a temporary dwelling.